todrobbins/saintsofalberta/README.md

-# saintsofalberta
+# Saints of Alberta Project (SAP)

-Website repo for the Saints of Alberta project
+Saints of Alberta Project (SAP) is the beginning of an effort to gather the documents, photographs, music, writings, and histories of the Latter-day Saints of Alberta.